isabelSoares/AASMA-2021/README.md

 ## Run the code
 - Go to the folder code/
 > cd code
-- You might need to install some packages (ursina, matplotlib, numpy, pandas, scipy, among others):
+- You might need to install some packages (ursina, matplotlib, numpy, pandas, scipy, among others)

 for example:
 > pip install ursina